glroyal/litebox/README.md

 * *"Absorb what is useful, discard what is useless, and add what is specifically your own"* -- Bruce Lee

+##

 ## Computed HTML

-Computed HTML achieves native app performance by exploiting the latent potential of an overlooked JavaScript language construct.
+Computed HTML achieves native app performance by using [Element.innerHTML]([Element.innerHTML - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)) as an interpreter to render layouts compiled in RAM.

-[**Element.innerHTML**]([Element.innerHTML - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)) reads or writes tranches of the DOM as a string of HTML tags.
-It is orders of magnitude faster than conventional Dynamic HTML.
+It is orders of magnitude faster than conventional Dynamic HTML because it generates a custom DOM as a byproduct of rendering tags, instead of using slow JavaScript operators to manipulate a DOM in situ.

-Sub-second Time-To-Interactive (TTI) is typical for Computed HTML pages regardless of layout complexity, because element.innerHTML is highly optimized for rendering DOMs from strings of HTML tags.
+Sub-second Time-To-Interactive (TTI) is typical for Computed HTML regardless of layout complexity.